-Embedded systems are almost everywhere in modern aircrafts.
-The application of them in this segment is wide.
-Embedded systems are for instance deployed in satellite systems, navigation, radar, sonar, flight control systems, weather systems and aircraft management systems.
-Embedded systems in this domain have extremely high safety and reliability requirements under real-time constraints.
+Embedded systems are present in many parts of modern aircraft.
+They are used in a wide range of applications in this field.
+Examples of applications where embedded systems are used include satellite systems, navigation, radar, sonar, flight control systems, weather systems, and aircraft management systems.
+Embedded systems used in this field must meet extremely high safety and reliability standards while operating under real-time constraints.

 “Multicore processor software development projects are 4.5 times more expensive, have 25% longer schedules, and require almost 3 times as many software engineers.”